 Where Can I Discharge Fireworks in Tooele City?

-• Please note that you may not discharge fireworks in the areas marked in red or at any city park with the exception of the Dow James Park located at 400 North 435 West.
+• Please note that you may not discharge fireworks in the areas marked in red or at any city park.

 The sale and use of fireworks are regulated by Utah State Statute and Tooele City Ordinance.
 An individual who violates these laws and causes or spreads a fire through the discharge of a class C explosive is liable for the cost of suppressing the fire and any damages that the fire causes.
 The individual will be charged with an infraction that is punishable by a fine of up to $750 if they are discharging fireworks outside of the legal discharge times or in a restricted area.
 If the individual is a minor, the parent or legal guardian will be liable for the costs and damages.
 If you have any questions concerning the boundaries, laws, or ordinances as they relate to the sale or discharge of fireworks in Tooele City, please contact the Tooele City Fire Department at (435) 843-2200.